ff7-mods/ff7-flat-wiki/docs/FF8.md

 ### Menu
-For text menu, there is a dedicated wiki in the ShumiTranslator tool done by HobbitDur ([ShumiTranslator wiki]([https://github.com/HobbitDur/ShumiTranslator/wiki](https://github.com/HobbitDur/ShumiTranslator/wiki)) which detail the following files (link are kept here to the old wiki for archive purpose):
+For text menu, there is a dedicated wiki in the [ShumiTranslator]([https://github.com/HobbitDur/ShumiTranslator/wiki](https://github.com/HobbitDur/ShumiTranslator/wiki) tool done by HobbitDur which detail the following files (link are kept here to the old wiki for archive purpose):
 -   [mngrphd.bin](FF8/Menu_mngrphd_bin.md)
 -   [mngrp.bin](FF8/Menu_mngrp_bin.md)
 -   [tkmnmes\*.bin](FF8/Menu_tkmnmes.md)